mpontus/100-days-of-code/log.md

 **Today's Progress**: updatePrettierConfig module, many TODOs, a few helpers

 **Thoughts**: Tweeting is the worst part about this challenge for me now.
 But I'm afraid to stop.

+### Day 51: September 6, 2017

+**Today's Progress**: Making prettier-install environment directory aware

+**Thoughts**: Testing takes a lot of time, but I don't know if I would have gotten to this point without it.